fluttercommunity/flutter_downloader/README.md

 * you have to save your downloaded files in external storage (where the other applications have permission to read your files)

+### Note:
+The downloaded files are only able to be opened if your device has at least an application that can read these file types (mp3, pdf, etc)

 ## Usage

 ````dart